 Citizenship came up in myriad contexts to problematize how tax quantifies the relationship between citizens and their state.

 Janet Roitman raised a number of intriguing questions at the outset of her keynote.
-Taxation raises the question of the targets of economic regulation; how they are defined, how they are delimited.
+Taxation raises the question of the targets of economic regulation; how they are defined, and how they are delimited.
 How does taxation relate to forms of valuation and value production?

 We pondered the linkages between taxation and the right to audit.
 We discussed how elites tend not to pay tax and the ways they avoid becoming tax subjects.
 Drawing on our respective ethnographic research, we debated how the idea of the social contract varies across the world and the different ways it resonates in societies.
 Conversation turned to corruption and how this complicates peoples’ perceptions of the value of taxation, how taxation’s enforcers are viewed, and how these complicate social trust in institutions.

-Robin Smith, March 23 2020
+Robin Smith, June 2020

-See our People page for member profiles that include links to their full publications lists and faculty profiles, and our Resources page for some of their publications.
+See our People page for member profiles that includes links to their full publications lists and faculty profiles.

-Here is a list of some ongoing projects by our Network's members:
+Here is a list of some ongoing projects by our network's members

-Johanna Mugler, Miranda Sheild Johansson, and Robin Smith are co-editing a book volume entitled, An Anthropology of Tax that will include approximately twelve members from our tax research network.
+An Anthropology of Tax.
+An edited book volume with a contract under consideration.
+Co-edited by Johanna Mugler, Miranda Sheild Johansson, and Robin Smith.
+It will include approximately twelve members from our tax research network.
 This was an outgrowth of brainstorming at the Stockholm Tax Conference.

 Wenner-Gren Foundation funding for a tax workshop to take place in the UK in 2021.
 This funding was awarded to Miranda Sheild Johansson and Soumhya Venkatesan, who are coordinating this event.